dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Force-of-Multi-Layer-Perceptron.md

 - What is the function $$f(\mathbf{h})$$?

 This functon plays an important role in machine learning.
 This types function are called non-linear functions.
 By introducing them in our network we introduce non-linearlity, non-linear means that the output cannot be reproduced from a linear combination of the inputs.
 Another way to think of it is if we don't use a non-linear activation function in the network, no matter how many layers it had, the network would behave just like a single-layer perceptron, because summing these layers would give you just another linear function and most of the problems in real world are non-linear.
 Non-linearity is needed in activation functions because its aim in a neural network is to produce a nonlinear decision boundary via non-linear combinations of the weight and inputs.
-To provide a better seperation for higher dimensional data then a simple line seperator using linear function.There are several types of non-linear functions.
+To provide a better seperation for higher dimensional data then a simple line seperator using linear function.
+There are several types of non-linear functions.

 <p align="center">
 <img src='/images/mnist_mlp_files/activations.png' />